MitchellPrice/cs-3270-601/README.md

 using [Github](https://www.github.com) as our tool for both getting assignments and submitting your code.

+A more detailed description of what is needed is defined in `SUBMISSIONS.md`

 **Note: If you need a tutorial on git use [GitImmersion](http://gitimmersion.com/)**

 ### Late Policy